wadmp/wadmp.github.io/src/gen3/docs/api/use-dmp-from-swagger/README.md

 # How to Use DMP API from a Swagger Page

-You can use API endpoints directly from a Swagger page, available at [api.wadmp3.com](https://api.wadmp3.com).  <!--  need to check the link after I finish splitting all the sections to edit the internal links. -->
+You can use API endpoints directly from a Swagger page, available at [api.wadmp3.com](https://api.wadmp3.com).

 How to Authorize for using the API via swagger: